 Mortgage advice in Trowbridge including remortgages, first time buyers, and equity release

 Financial Protection in Trowbridge such as Life Cover, Income Protection & Critical illness, and Keyman Protection

-To arrange a free initial meeting with an independent financial adviser in the Trowbridge area
+To arrange a free initial meeting in Trowbridge & West Wiltshire area with a local independent financial adviser

 please call us on 01278 439494 or complete our Enquiry Form

 Trowbridge is the county town of Wiltshire, 8 miles south east of Bath, Somerset, from which it is separated by the Mendip Hills.
 The town is also 20 miles south east of Bristol.
 A market town, the Kennet and Avon canal to the north of Trowbridge has played an instrumental part in the town's development as it allowed coal to be transported from the Somerset Coalfield and so marked the advent of steam-powered manufacturing in woollen cloth mills.
 The town was foremost producer of this mainstay of contemporary clothing and blankets in south west England in the late 18th and early 19th centuries by which time it held the nickname "The Manchester of the West".

 Trowbridge railway station was opened in 1848 on the Westbury–Bradford-on-Avon section of the Wilts, Somerset and Weymouth Railway.
 Today this line forms part of both the Wessex Main Line (Bristol–Westbury–Southampton) and the Heart of Wessex Line (Bristol–Westbury–Weymouth), while the original route to Melksham, Chippenham and Swindon is used by the TransWilts service.

 Trowbridge is part of the historic West Country Carnival circuit, and has also given its name to the Trowbridge Village Pump Festival.
 Wiltshire County Cricket Club play at Trowbridge Cricket Club Ground.